AlphaCorp-cyber/FaultReportingSystem/replit.md

   - Added admin notes system for rejection reasons
   - Updated login system to prevent unverified users from accessing the system
   - Enhanced user authentication with proper verification checks
+- July 14, 2025.
+Successfully completed migration from Replit Agent to standard Replit environment
+  - Created and configured PostgreSQL database with proper environment variables
+  - Fixed database schema issues with user_verification_requests table column naming
+  - Added missing verification_status and department_code columns to users table
+  - Set up all required database tables, indexes, and sample data
+  - Fixed authentication system to work with Replit's PostgreSQL instance
+  - All login portals tested and working: admin, department, and resident registration
+  - File upload system for verification documents functional
+  - System fully operational and ready for production use
 - July 11, 2025.
 Completed final migration to Replit environment
   - Fixed database schema with proper PostgreSQL syntax and constraints
   - Added department_code, password_hash, is_active, and department columns to users table